 Attribute Control Charts (p, np, c, u): Implementation and Factory Deployment

-Attribute data represents discrete quality characteristics—pass/fail outcomes, defect counts, or nonconformities per inspection unit.
-Unlike continuous measurements tracked on variable charts (see SPC Fundamentals & Control Chart Taxonomy), attribute charts require distinct statistical foundations rooted in the binomial and Poisson distributions.
-Manufacturing operations deploy p, np, c, and u charts when measurement systems are impractical, inspection is destructive, or quality criteria are inherently categorical.
+Attribute data represents discrete quality characteristics — pass/fail outcomes, defect counts, or nonconformities per inspection unit.
+Unlike the continuous measurements tracked on variable charts under SPC fundamentals and control chart taxonomy, attribute charts rest on distinct statistical foundations rooted in the binomial and Poisson distributions.
+Manufacturing operations deploy p, np, c, and u charts when measurement systems are impractical, inspection is destructive, or quality criteria are inherently categorical — final visual audit, supplier scorecards, and compliance-driven pass/fail gates.

 Chart Selection and Statistical Foundations

-The choice between p/np and c/u charts hinges on two operational factors: whether the metric tracks defectives (nonconforming units) or defects (nonconformities), and whether the inspection sample size is constant.
+The choice between p/np and c/u charts hinges on two operational factors: whether the metric tracks defectives (nonconforming units — a part is good or bad) or defects (nonconformities — a part may carry several), and whether the inspection sample size is constant.

 |---|---|---|---|---|